 There are automations which generate consolidated management reports consistently and quickly.
 The output is reliable, consistent, and auditable.
 This gives back time for analysis, speeds decision-making, and enables new reporting packages for valuable insights not presently available.

-4) Go enterprise wide with the initiative
+4) Go enterprise wide improving cash management with automation

 Cash management cannot be done in a vacuum, especially if you operate multiple sites, branches, or retail stores.
 It’s crucial to keep track of your sources and uses of cash by type and location to get an enterprise-wide view of cash management.
 Additionally, it means actively involving other departments like sales, purchasing, and operations in the cash management process.